DESIGNERS PROFILE

 Kev Yiu

-He graduated with triple distinctions in fashion and clothing in England in 2006.
-After moving back to Hong Kong in 2007, he launched his first couture brand, Sovereign Romance.
-He was named a fashion icon by Jessica Code magazine in 2010 and 2014.
+In 2006, Kev graduated from a fashion and clothing programme in the UK with triple distinctions.
+After returning to Hong Kong in 2007, he launched his first couture brand, Sovereign Romance, which he continued to develop.
+He was named a fashion icon by JESSICA CODE magazine in both 2010 and 2014.

-In 2021, he moved on to his latest collection with Sennet Frères, collaborating with iconic Disney princesses.
-He became the first authorised designer in the Asia-Pacific region to design and present a complete couture collection based on all 14 Disney princesses and queens.
+In 2021, he released a new couture collection in collaboration with Sennet Frères and Disney, becoming the first designer in the Asia–Pacific region authorised to create and present a complete couture collection inspired by all 14 Disney princesses and queens.

 Kyle Luo

-Graduated with a Master’s degree from the Royal College of Art, the world’s most influential institution for art and design.
-Studied under international fashion masters Wendy Dagworthy, Tristan Webber, and Julie Verhoeven.
-The institution is recognized as a leading university for producing globally influential fashion graduates, listed in the yellow directory.
+Kyle Luo holds a Master’s degree from the Royal College of Art, one of the world’s most prestigious institutions for art and design.
+During his studies, he was mentored by renowned fashion figures including Wendy Dagworthy, Tristan Webber, and Julie Verhoeven.
+The RCA is internationally recognised for producing influential graduates in the fashion world and is consistently ranked as a leading institution in the industry.

 Mandy Fong

-SZMAN is a sustainable luxury fashion brand founded in 2022 that embodies the spirit of classic modern romance and showcases the softness and strength of women.
-The inspiration comes from the timeless beauty and elegance of classic modern romanticism, believing that this style combines vintage and contemporary elements to create a unique and versatile aesthetic that allows women to express their individuality through fashion.
+SZMAN is a sustainable luxury fashion brand established in 2022 that embodies the softness and strength of women through classic modern romanticism.
+Inspired by the timeless beauty and elegance of romantic aesthetics, the brand blends vintage and modern elements to create a distinctive, versatile visual language that empowers women to express their individuality.

 Moon Li

-Moon Li founded her fashion brand LOCOWEED in 2019.
-A graduate of film studies, she pursued her dream of fashion design and won a competition that launched her career.
-This opened the door for her to design outfits for Miss Hong Kong contestants and various entertainment stars.
+Moon Li founded her fashion brand “LOCOWEED” in 2019.
+A graduate in film studies, she later pursued her dream in fashion design and won a major competition, which helped launch her design career.
+This success opened opportunities to create looks for Miss Hong Kong contestants and various entertainment celebrities.

-In 2023, she established her second venture, the perfume brand OCO .
-Currently, OCO has distribution stores in Hong Kong, Taiwan, Spain, Japan, and Vietnam, expanding its presence in international markets.
-The brand was recognized with the Annual Innovative Design Brand Award in 2025.
+In 2023, she launched her second venture, the perfume brand “OCO”.
+The brand now has distributors in Hong Kong, Taiwan, Spain, Japan, and Vietnam, expanding into global markets.
+In 2025, “OCO” was named Annual Innovative Fashion Brand of the Year.

 Otto Tang